 Well, I got into a little situation today.
-I was at the 4th floor of Morissette library working on my assignment as usual.
-It was about 12am and there weren’t that many people around.
-This one guy and a girl, who were sitting on my opposite side, started whispering each other and I needed to concentrate so I asked them if they could stop whispering.
-As mentioned in the last post, the 4th floor of Morissette library is reserved for silence study and I was merely asking for what everyone in that area was entitled to: silence.
+I was at the 4th floor of Morissette Library working on my assignment as usual.
+It was about 12am [Truly?
+That is midnight>>Midday is 12 p.m. ((post meridian))] and there weren’t that many people around.
+This one [you don't really need this] guy and a girl, who were sitting on my opposite side [opposite me], started whispering to each other and I needed to concentrate so I asked them if they could stop whispering.
+As mentioned in the last post, the 4th floor of Morissette Library is reserved for silence study and I was merely asking for what everyone in that area was entitled to: silence.
 Then the guy made that “what the f$#@ is your problem” face and got very confrontational.
 He was first like “do you know there’s another area upstairs?”

 Well, I do, you’re talking about the one on the 5th floor, the laxer study hall where you’re allowed to whisper and talk all you want.
-You’re suggesting I should go there but it’s you, mister, who should pack up your stuff and go since you’re the one whispering and making noise.
-Well, that’s pretty much what went on in my head, but I just said “you’re supposed be silent here, you’re not supposed to be talking.
-Look at the postings on the walls.
+You’re suggesting I should go there but it’s you, mister, who should pack up your stuff and go since you’re the one whispering and making a noise.
+Well, that’s pretty much what went on in my head, but I just said, “You’re supposed be silent here, you’re not supposed to be talking.
+Look at the poster/notice on the walls.
 It says ‘silence’.”
 Then he got even more aggressive and spewed out stuff like “Don’t try to teach me,” and when I sighed in frustration, he was like “C’mon!” with the hand gesture “Come and fight me.”

 I chose the latter.
 I gave him another frustrated sigh and sat back down.
 I had no other choice.
 The guy was about my size and looked cut but not more so than I was.
 If I actually fought him I probably would’ve twisted his arm apart.
 At the very least, I knew he wasn’t strong enough to substantially hurt me.
-However, I’m studying my butts off and I’m getting the highest amount of scholarship the university offers.
+However, I’m studying my butt off and I’m getting the highest amount of scholarship the university offers.
 I don’t have a record and I’ve never gotten into trouble throughout my 24 years of life.
 If I keep up with my studies I could probably become someone of substantial social status, such as university professor.
 I simply had too much at stake and butchering him just for a moment of delightful relief was not going to help me in the long run.
 After that, I just kept on with my assignment and the guy, after some whispering with his girl, fell silent.
 The girl must have told him not to make any more trouble.

-If the story ended here that wouldn’t be the best resolution, but it gets better.
+If the story ended here, that wouldn’t be the best resolution, but it gets better.
 An hour after the episode, I decided to call it a day.
-I went downstairs and told the people at the info desk about what happened, just to see if I could call security in case I run into similar situations.
+I went downstairs and told the people at the info desk about what happened, just to see if I could call Security in case I run into similar situations.
 I didn’t expect to get much out of it, perhaps a phone number to reach the info desk should such situations recur.
 The girl at the info desk seemingly became sympathetic with what I had put up with and told me I should report it.
-She then had an older guy at the office beside call the security / police and I was told to wait.
+She then had an older guy at the office call the Security / police and I was told to wait.
 See, I wasn’t quite expecting this, but I can’t say I wasn’t pleased.
 Soon after, two officers arrived and I described the situation.
 I wanted to go up with them but they told me that for complaints like this it’d be better if I wasn’t there.
 I couldn’t quite describe where I had been because I’m terrible with directions but gave them the approximate location.